Gino Santini's Lens: Ethiopia in The Seven Red Berets

-Friday 24 November 2023
+Friday, 24 November 2023

 I recently discovered Mario Siciliano's war film, The Seven Red Berets (Sette baschi rossi, 1969), which unfolds against the tumultuous backdrop of the Congo Crisis.
-What immediately caught my attention was the film's cinematography, particularly the exterior landscapes shot in Ethiopia, masterfully captured by cinematographer Gino Santini.
+What immediately caught my attention was the film's cinematography, particularly the exterior landscapes shot in Ethiopia, captured by cinematographer Gino Santini.

-Santini, under the direction of Siciliano, adeptly captures the journey of his disparate group of soldiers as they traverse the varied Ethiopian terrain.
-This expedition takes them through the mesmerising sunset-drenched locales mentioned earlier and extends to the unique geographical features of the Ethiopian landscape.
-Particularly noteworthy is the film's portrayal of the characters navigating the salt flats in the Danakil Depression, where Santini captures, through his lens, the harsh desiccation cracks that intricately characterise this extraordinary terrain.
-Other captivating regions featured include the majestic Ethiopian Highlands and the awe-inspiring Rift Valley.
+Santini, under the direction of Siciliano, captures the journey of his disparate group of soldiers as they traverse the varied Ethiopian terrain.
+This expedition takes them through the sunset-drenched locales mentioned earlier and extends to the unique geographical features of the Ethiopian landscape.
+Particularly noteworthy is the film's portrayal of the characters navigating the salt flats in the Danakil Depression, where Santini captures, through his lens, the harsh desiccation cracks that characterise this extraordinary terrain.
+Other regions featured include the majestic Ethiopian Highlands and the awe-inspiring Rift Valley.

-Gino Santini exhibited a remarkable proficiency in photographing landscapes, particularly in diverse foreign settings.
+As a cinematographer, Gino Santini exhibited a remarkable proficiency in photographing landscapes, particularly in diverse foreign settings.
 This talent is evident in his ventures into the Western genre, as seen in films like Garter Colt (Giarrettiera Colt, 1968) and Django the Bastard (Django il bastardo, 1969) to name a few.
 However, his expertise extends beyond this genre to include the Tunisian backdrop in Emmanuelle's Silver Tongue (Ecco lingua d’argento, 1976) and Savana: Violenza carnale (1979), as well as the snowy terrains depicted in The Lions of St. Petersburg (I Leoni di Pietroburgo, 1972).

 If you like what I do here at Hypnotic Crescendos and want to show a bit of support, you can always drop me a few pennies for research materials via my PayPal here